--and you may rest assured you will have no smut in your wheat.
+have no smut in your wheat.

-The effect of the blue-stone I have magistrate anytime on that point.
+magistrate anytime on that point.
 It is tion moreover a poverful stimulant, hence, inplant in its de elopement.

-Now roll your seed while wet, in strong lime, and youadd another stimulant, as well as the srest preventive of the Hessian fly I hav ever known.
+Now roll year seed while wet, in strong lime, and youadd another stimulant, as well as the srest preventive of the Hes. sian fly I hav ever known.